 We are always looking for more members to join our club, people of all ages and abilities are welcome - from beginners (coaching available) to experienced players who are interested in playing in County and National competitions.
 Members enjoy regular games against other Clubs from Bedfordshire and beyond - all year round, as many members also bowl at indoor clubs over the winter months at Kempston Park Bowls Club and Bedford Borough Bowling Club.

 We also have a number of non-playing 'social' members who attend our matches and functions.
-Our popular Annual Prize Giving Dinner is held in October.

 Our ‘Signing-on’ Day is usually the first Saturday in April, but you are welcome to drop in any time.